Paul-Hebert/space-game/docs/roadmap.md

   - Better boss behaviors
   - Mess with ship speed more

+- Better levels/plot

+  - Same tutorial

-- Ships that spawn enemies should not be damageable by their child ships
+- Ships that spawn enemies should _maybe_ not be damageable by their child ships

 - Boss music